chaldea-center/chaldea-docs/docs/lostroom.md

 ## EXP Card Calculation
-According to servant rarity and Lv range, calculate the EXP card cost.
+According to servant rarity and Lv range, calculate the cost of EXP card/QP/grail/coin.

-- support star 5 and star 4 EXP cards
+- support star 5/4/3 EXP cards
 - support same EXP card class or not same
 - support Max Lv.120
+- "Next" is the required exp to next level.
+If "Next"=0, this param is not used.

 ## Some List View
 Nothing special, just an overview for each thing.